Carlos Medina: Work

 In 1984, Carlos Medina returned to Caracas, where he presented the exhibition "Esculturas," featuring a series of more than thirty granite, marble, and travertine sculptures, alongside approximately thirty drawings and engravings executed in black and gold Indian ink.
 This exhibition was showcased in the Museo de Bellas Artes and the Museo de Arte Contemporáneo in Caracas, as well as in major art museums in other cities such as Barquisimeto, Porlamar, and Maracay.

 Over the subsequent decades, Medina developed more than twenty large-scale sculptures, notably the "Fragmentos de lluvia" (Rain fragments).
 One recurring project, initiated in 1989, reached its culmination in 2014 with a large-scale replica gifted to the city of Caracas.
 Comprising seven metallic droplets each standing at six meters high, these sculptures are now situated outdoors alongside the Francisco de Miranda Freeway, one of the Venezuelan capital's main routes.
-Medina's works also extend into the public domain, integrating spaces such as the Caracas Metro, SIDOR, and various public squares and commercial centers across the national territory.
+Medina's works also extend into the public domain, integrating spaces such as the Caracas Metro, SIDOR, and various public squares and commercial centres across the national territory.

 Journalist Alfonso Molina describes Medina as "a reference of geometric sculpture in Venezuela, with more than 20 monumental works created," citing the "Fragment of the Rain" in Caracas as a notable example.

 Medina's oeuvre reflects influences from prominent Venezuelan masters such as Alejandro Otero, Jesús Rafael Soto, and Carlos Cruz-Diez, with whom he has exchanged ideas.
 American journalist David D’Arcy asserts that “Medina is heir to the geometric abstraction of the Venezuelan kineticists: Jesús-Rafael Soto, Carlos Cruz-Diez, Gego (Gertrud Goldschmidt), and Alejandro Otero.”
 Medina's artistic evolution is characterized by his transition from early works in black iron to large-format pieces in stone, wood, and metals, culminating in his current sculptural approach, which involves suspending pieces in space and experimenting with contemporary materials to refine perceptions of lightness among aesthetic values.